sait-lab/learn-git/git-branching.md

 https://git-scm.com/book/en/v2/Git-Branching-Branch-Management

-Now that you’ve created, merged, and deleted some branches, let’s look at some branch-management tools that will come in handy when you begin using branches all the time.
+Now that you've created, merged, and deleted some branches, let's look at some branch-management tools that will come in handy when you begin using branches all the time.

 The `git branch` command does more than just create and delete branches.
 If you run it with no arguments, you get a simple listing of your current branches: